fgsfdsfgs/vitaXash3D/README.md

 # vitaXash3D
 A port of Xash3D-FWGS to the PSVita.

+## Note
+This is a port of an older version of the engine, v0.19.
+PSVita support has now been merged into mainline Xash3d-FWGS, so if you don't have a specific reason to be using this version you [should probably use the new one](https://github.com/FWGS/xash3d-fwgs/blob/master/Documentation/psvita.md).
+This port will no longer be updated.

 ## Warning
 This port is still a work in progress.
 Expect graphics and sound glitches, crashes and gameplay oddities.